eufekt/mixer/README.md

 > Are.na is a place to save content, create collections over time and connect ideas.
 Privately or with other people [...]
 With no ads, likes, or recommendations, Are.na is a more mindful space where you can work through any project over time.
 It's a place to structure your ideas and build new forms of knowledge together.
 Learn more at [are.na/about](https://www.are.na/about)

 ## Use case
 Are.na allows you to save images, text, links, files and more from your phone or browser.
 What you save is called a block and a channel is made of many blocks.
 In this case a channel is a list of Youtube and Soundcloud links that are curated into a playlist.
 These curated playlists can be played in the Mixer app.
 Many Youtube or Soundcloud links are not found on the current streaming platforms.
-This app allows you to listen to those links with playlist features.
+This app allows you to listen to those links with playback features.

 ## Current Features
 - Fetches the channels from the [are.na API](https://dev.are.na/documentation/channels)
-- Browse playlists stored in [seed](https://www.are.na/la-src/seed-nwf3b3nhr-a)
+- Browse playlists connected to [seed](https://www.are.na/la-src/seed-nwf3b3nhr-a)
 - Autoplay playlists on selection
 - Play, pause, next, go back